Divorce is humbling. It wrecks one’s sense of entitlement.

 I was warned not to expect much sympathy from any court from the kind of money sweats I suffered.
-Lawyers are lawyers, and lawyers many times grow up to become state lawmakers, so there are plenty of laws to insure that lawyer’s bills are paid.
+Lawyers are lawyers, and lawyers many times grow up to become state lawmakers, so there are plenty of laws to insure that payment of lawyer’s bills get top priority.

 I tried to think of ways to make more money, but ran into another paradox of divorce law.